Australia's Morrison says he secretly took five ministries because responsibility was his | Politics

 - Australia

-Australia's former prime minister Scott Morrison said on Wednesday he decided to be secretly sworn in to five key ministries during the pandemic because he felt the responsibility for the nation was his alone.
-Morrison, who stepped down as leader of the Liberal Party after losing a general election in May, addressed a news conference to answer a barrage of criticism from the Labor government and his own party over the unprecedented move.
+Australia's former prime minister Scott Morrison said on Wednesday he decided to be secretly sworn in to five key ministries during the coronavirus pandemic because he felt responsibility for the nation was his alone.
+Morrison, who stepped down as leader of the Liberal Party after losing a general election in May, addressed a news conference to answer a barrage of criticism from the Labor government and his own party over the unprecedented assumption of powers.

 Prime Minister Anthony Albanese said Morrison had attacked the Westminster system of government by secretly appointing himself to five portfolios including home affairs, treasury, health, finance and resources between 2020 and 2021.
 Three of the ministers were unaware Morrison shared power over their ministries until the revelations this week, they said.

-"I was steering the ship in the middle of the tempest," Morrison told reporters, recalling how the pandemic hit Australia in 2020.
-"As prime minister only I could really understand the weight of responsibility that was on my shoulders and on no one else," he added.
+"I was steering the ship in the middle of the tempest," Morrison told reporters, recalling how the pandemic hit in 2020.
+"As prime minister, only I could really understand the weight of responsibility that was on my shoulders and on no one else," he said.

-Morrison said he didn't "take over" the ministries, after being sworn in by the Governor General, and no ministers were interfered with except on one occasion, where he rejected a resources project.
+Morrison said he did not "take over" the ministries, after being sworn in by the governor general, and no ministers were interfered with except on one occasion, where he rejected a resources project.
 He said he did not inform the ministers because he would only use the powers in an emergency.

 "The fact that ministers were unaware of these things is actually proof of my lack of interference or intervention in any of their activities," he said.
-George Williams, a constitutional law expert at the University of New South Wales, said Australia has a cabinet-based system that relies on a group of people governing a country and not a presidential system.
+George Williams, a constitutional law expert at the University of New South Wales, said Australia has a cabinet-based system that relies on a group of people governing, and not a presidential system.

+"The secrecy itself is what really gets to the heart of why this is a problem," he said.
+Governor General David Hurley acted on the advice of the government of the day, and questions around secrecy were a matter for the previous Morrison government, Hurley's spokesman said in a statement.

-Morrison rejected this, and said the emergency powers were put in place by a democratically elected prime minister and according to law.
+Morrison rejected that, saying the emergency powers were put in place by a democratically elected prime minister and according to law.
 Morrison's secret accumulation of ministerial roles began with the health and finance ministries in 2020, because of concern these ministers could be struck down with COVID-19 while wielding emergency powers.

 The solicitor general will provide advice on the matter to Albanese on Monday.
-"This is fundamentally a trashing of our democratic system," Albanese said on Wednesday, after listening to Morrison's press conference.
+"This is fundamentally a trashing of our democratic system," Albanese said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)